When is the admission deadline?

 Do you require OT observation hours?

-Does one area of the application weight heavily than the others.
+Does one area of the application weigh heavily than the others?

 Applications are viewed as an entire package.